pepe/jff/README.md

 when the delay starts to be perceivable.
 I guess it is Janet GC kicking in, as I am not optimizing for memory consumption at all.

-## Implementation

-I am using very basic mathing and scoring.
-Best score if choice starts or end with the user input.
-Second best score if the user input is anywhere in the string.
-Than fuzzy search with every intermitent char not in user input lower score by -1.
-All scores starts as 0.

-Program is stable and responsive until around 1000 (depends on the machine) when the delay start to be perceivable.
-I guess it is Janet GC kicking in, as I am not optimalizing for memory consumption at all.

 ## Installation:

 You need the latest development version of Janet programming language installed.